-The effect of this pragma is to output a warning message on a call to a program thus marked that the subprogram is obsolescent if the appropriate warning option in the compiler is activated.
-If the string parameter is present, then a second warning message is given containing this text.
-In addition, a call to such a program is considered a violation of pragma Restrictions (No_Obsolescent_Features).
+The effect of this pragma is to output a warning message on a reference to an entity thus marked that the subprogram is obsolescent if the appropriate warning option in the compiler is activated.
+If the Message parameter is present, then a second warning message is given containing this text.
+In addition, a reference to the eneity is considered to be a violation of pragma Restrictions (No_Obsolescent_Features).

 This pragma can also be used as a program unit pragma for a package, in which case the entity name is the name of the package, and the pragma indicates that the entire package is considered obsolescent.
-In this case a client with ing such a package violates the restriction, and the with statement is flagged with warnings if the warning option is set.
+In this case a client with'ing such a package violates the restriction, and the with statement is flagged with warnings if the warning option is set.

-If the optional third parameter is present (which must be exactly the identifier Ada_05, no other argument is allowed), then the indication of obsolescence applies only when compiling in Ada 2005 mode.
+If the Version parameter is present (which must be exactly the identifier Ada_05, no other argument is allowed), then the indication of obsolescence applies only when compiling in

+Ada 2005 mode.
 This is primarily intended for dealing with the situations in the predefined library where subprograms or packages have become defined as obsolescent in Ada 2005 (e.g. in Ada.Characters.Handling), but may be used anywhere.